epfl-ada/ada-2020-project-milestone-p3-p3_badass/README.md

 - **Viewing relation of government funding to police killings** In order to view if there is a relationship between the government funding, and the number of deaths caused by the police, we will merge the two datasets we prepared (described above), and show them together on the same plot.
 We use the name of the state on the common axis, and plot the data as bar plots (the number of killings will be stacked so it contains killings per race).
 Then by sorting  the data on funding/killings we will discuss what conclusions we can draw for the data.

+- **Racial bias**
+We are interested in features related to victim's race and behavior (victim carrying a weapon, victim fleeing the police), the one related to criminal charges inorder to inspect any potential racial bias, and then time.
+We normalize the data in each race to make the comparisons more correct.
+We look at data aggregated on the total number of victims and then study each feature more in depth by inspecting its trend over time.
+We finally try to generalize our remarks by making linear regressions to see how the victims' behaviors are changing within each race.

+- **Gun laws**
+We compute the portion of victims carrying a gun in each state, then in each category of states based on the strength of their gun laws.

 ## Proposed timeline
 - **1st week:**
 We will each work individually on the new replication task.